-Numerous lines of work have studied solutions for different aspects of the exploration process, such as query suggestions (e.g., [46, 52]), query formulation for non-programmers [16, 19, 53, 57], insights-discovery [35, 36, 58], and visualization recommendations [39, 42, 63].
+Numerous lines of work have studied solutions for different aspects of the exploration process, such as query suggestions (e.g., [1], [2]), query formulation for non-programmers [3]-[6], insights-discovery [7]-[9], and visualization recommendations [10]-[12].

 In this work, we focus on the task of tabular data display: before applying additional queries or visualizations, users often manually examine the raw table or query results.
-This is done using commands such as the table display of the popular Pandas library1, which shows a small subset of the raw table rows and columns that is easier for a human user to inspect than the full table.
-However, a disadvantage of the Pandas tabular display is that its choice of rows and columns to display is arbitrary: it includes
+This is done using commands such as the table display of the popular Pandas library, which shows a small subset of the raw table rows and columns that is easier for a human user to inspect than the full table.
+However, a disadvantage of the Pandas tabular display is that its choice of rows and columns to display is arbitrary: it includes a few of the first and last rows and columns.
+As a result, the sub-tables may include arbitrary data values and cross-column value combinations rather than ones that reflect prominent trends; it may also elide columns that are important for further exploration and analysis.

-1Pandas: Python Data Analysis Library. https://Pandas.pydata.org/
+Pandas: Python Data Analysis Library. https://Pandas.pydata.org/